codename-geek/KotC-Tourney-Pack/Modpack README.txt

 PS2 Duck Flare by Num
 Modifies Duck Flare to be the shorter Emulator version.

+Accurate Growth Text by GhostTheBoo
+Makes it where picking up growth will give you the accurate growth name instead of the randomly placed name.

 Custom Anti-Cheese by Codename_Geek
 Disables specific cheese strats in certain boss rooms like Double Negative Combo, Single Negative Combo, Berserk + Hori/Final, and Pan.